-Progress In 2020: DOH partnered with HCA to submit a proposal to the US Department of Health & Human Services' HCV Affinity Group.
+Progress In 2021: In 2020, DOH partnered with HCA to submit a proposal to the US Department of Health & Human Services' HCV Affinity Group.
 The Affinity Group promotes strategies that contribute to HCV elimination.
 In early 2020, the Affinity Group accepted Washington's proposal to develop strategies to promote the integration of HCV testing and treatment services within opioid treatment programs (OTPs) and other substance use disorder (SUD) treatment facilities.

-Though the Affinity Group, we developed a plan to conduct an environmental analysis to measure the current capacity and readiness of OTP and SUD treatment facilities to include HCV and other infectious disease services within their settings.
+Through the Affinity Group, we developed a plan to conduct an environmental analysis to measure the current capacity and readiness of OTP and SUD treatment facilities to include HCV and other infectious disease services within their settings.
 As part of the environmental analysis, DOH partnered with UW and HCA to develop survey tools to assess OTP Administrators and OTP Medical Directors.
 The online survey tool assesses their HCV knowledge, current HCV practices, knowledge of current testing/treatment recommendations, and structural barriers to implementing HCV screening/treatment services within their organizations.
-In addition, a second survey was developed in partnership with UW to measure the HCV knowledge, attitudes, practices, and beliefs of SUD treatment professionals.
-Survey results will be analyzed in early 2021 and used to inform efforts to integrate HCV testing, treatment, and linkage to care and supportive services within OTPs and SUD treatment settings.
+In addition, a second survey was developed in partnership with UW to measure the HCV knowledge, attitudes, practices, and beliefs of SUD treatment professionals (SUDP).